philcali/sbt-jslint/README.md

 # SBT JSLint Plugin

-This sbt plugin simply wraps [jslint4java][1] with is a Java implementation of [jslint][2].
+This sbt plugin simply wraps [jslint4java][1] which is a Java implementation of [jslint][2].

 You can format the jslint issues anyway you want.